release.yml

 SERVICE_NAME | No | '' | ECR repository name.
 Omit for library projects. |

-java-version | No | '21' | Temurin JDK version passed to actions/setup-java in both the build and merge-2-develop jobs. |
+java-version | No | '21' | Temurin JDK version passed to actions/setup-java in both the build and back-merge-2-develop jobs. |

 Three Jobs